Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 For the purposes of discussion, we'll be following the version by version evolution of a theoretical ARM service that provides customer resource management (CRM) services.
 Synthetic examples are used to allow focus on specific scenarios one by one, providing motivation for specific features.

-Examples shown are deliberately simplified in order to focus on specific details, and therefore minutate should be considered motivational, not binding.
+Examples shown are deliberately simplified in order to focus on specific details, and therefore minutiae should be considered motivational, not binding.
 Reference the formal specification for precise details.

 # Version 2011-01-01 - Initial Release